evanjamesjackson/ansible-playbooks/README.md

 ## Running

-Run `./run.sh` to run all the playbooks.
-Optionally, pass the path of one or more playbooks to run those playbooks (e.g. `./run.sh ./playbooks/web.yml ./playbooks/personal.yml`).
+On first run, use `ansible-playbook -K --ask-vault-pass playbooks/<playbook name>.yml` to run a playbook.
+After passwordless-sudo is configured on the first run, you can omit the `-K`.

 ## Notes